Louis C. Wagner Jr.

-Louis Carson Wagner Jr. (born January 24, 1932) is a retired United States Army four-star general who served as commanding general, United States Army Materiel Command from 1987 to 1989.
+Louis Carson Wagner Jr. (24 January 1932 – 24 January 2025) was a United States Army four-star general who served as commanding general, United States Army Materiel Command from 1987 to 1989.

 Military career

-Wagner was born on January 24, 1932, in Jackson, Missouri.
+Wagner was born on 24 January 1932, in Jackson, Missouri.
 Upon graduation from the United States Military Academy in 1954, he was commissioned a second lieutenant of armor and awarded a Bachelor of Science degree.
-He also holds a Master of Science degree in theoretical and applied mechanics from the University of Illinois.
+He also held a Master of Science degree in theoretical and applied mechanics from the University of Illinois.
 His military education includes completion of the United States Army Armor School, United States Army Command and General Staff College and Naval War College.
 He also completed the Airborne and Ranger Schools at the United States Army Infantry School.

-Wagner held a wide variety of important command and staff positions, including his last assignment as commander of the United States Army Materiel Command from April 13, 1987, to September 26, 1989.
-Other key assignments included commanding general of the United States Army Armor Center, commandant, United States Army Armor School, Fort Knox, Kentucky, and assistant deputy chief of staff for operations and plans (force development), HQDA, Washington, D.C., From July 31, 1984, until assuming command of AMC, Wagner served as deputy chief of staff for research, development and acquisition, Department of the Army, Washington, D.C.
+Wagner held a wide variety of important command and staff positions, including his last assignment as commander of the United States Army Materiel Command from 13 April 1987 to 26 September 1989.
+Other key assignments included commanding general of the United States Army Armor Center, commandant, United States Army Armor School, Fort Knox, Kentucky, and assistant deputy chief of staff for operations and plans (force development), HQDA, Washington, D.C., From 31 July 1984, until assuming command of AMC, Wagner served as deputy chief of staff for research, development and acquisition, Department of the Army, Washington, D.C.

 Wagner served in a variety of progressive assignments preparatory to becoming the commander of AMC.
 These included his initial assignment as platoon leader, company executive officer, company commander and assistant S-4, 11th Airborne Division (later reorganized and reflagged as the 24th Infantry Division; separate lineage), Fort Campbell, Kentucky and United States Army Europe, followed by assignment as a troop commander in the 6th Armored Cavalry Regiment, Fort Knox, Kentucky.
 He instructed at the United States Military Academy, West Point, New York, for three years, then was assigned to the Military Assistance Command, Vietnam.